cloud technology

 in Technology on February 21, 2021

-Digital adoption is something that has been happening for the last few decades but with unforeseen events like COVID-19, it has accelerated.
-Now, cloud technology permeates every aspect of our lives.
-This has positive and negative effects on the way we interact with others.
-This article runs down some of the impacts of cloud technology.
-What we can do to get more of the good and less of the bad.
+Digital adoption has been happening for the last few decades, but unforeseen events like COVID-19 have accelerated it.
+Now, cloud technology permeates every aspect of our lives, having both positive and negative effects on the way we interact with others.
+This article discusses some of the impacts of cloud technology and what we can do to reap more of the good and less of the bad.

 Increases the speed of deals

 Before cloud technology, deals required a large amount of face-to-face human interaction.
 You might have needed to travel from one city to another.
-Also visit the office of prospects, and even leave your place of work to sign documents.
+Also, visit the prospects’ office and leave your place of work to sign documents.

 Today, with tools like an online signature generator, online video conferencing tools, and automation, deals move lightning fast.
-Not only that, it’s generally accepted that things happen this way so people are comfortable signing large deals without ever meeting in person.
+Not only that but it’s generally accepted that things happen this way, so people are comfortable signing large deals without ever meeting in person.

-This is good but certain actors have used it to perpetrate fraud on a massive level or misrepresent facts to people.
+This is good, but certain actors have used it to perpetrate massive fraud or misrepresent facts to people.
 For example, they may make it seem like they’re a large organization but are working out of a basement.

-There’s nothing inherently wrong with being small but it’s always a good idea to be honest in your dealings.
-The ability to increase the ease of closing deals is a decided advantage but it’s important to carry out due diligence before you get started with anything.
+There’s nothing inherently wrong with being small, but it’s always a good idea to be honest when dealing with things.
+The ability to increase the ease of closing deals is a decided advantage, but it’s important to carry out due diligence before you get started with anything.

 More individual isolation

 Humans, by nature, are social creators.
-In our early history, there was no way for us to survive alone and we migrated in small close-knit groups.
-This ensured we had help when we were hurt and it made it easier to rotate tasks like child-rearing and hunting.
+In our early history, there was no way for us to survive alone, and we migrated to small, close-knit groups.
+This ensured we had help when we were hurt, and it made it easier to rotate tasks like child-rearing and hunting.

-Depression is higher, suicide rates are higher, social anxiety and various disorders are also higher.
-This can be contributed, in part to more physical isolation.
-Even if you’re working from home and don’t need to go out to meet any of your needs, it’s important to deliberately seek face-to-face interactions.
+Depression is higher, suicide rates are higher, and social anxiety and various disorders are also higher.
+This can be attributed, in part, to more physical isolation.
+Even if you’re working from home and don’t need to go out to meet any of your needs, it’s important to seek face-to-face interactions deliberately.

-This can be as simple as having regular lunch meetings with friends or foregoing zoom calls to meet people in person.
+This can be as simple as having regular lunch meetings with friends or preceding Zoom calls to meet people in person.
 Conversely, you can actively cultivate a small group of peers and have regular meet-ups.

 Faster processes

 For example, if you’re working at a larger organization.
-Their need approvals from multiple departments, you can set up an automated workflow that sends your documents to the right people one after another.
+They need approvals from multiple departments; you can set up an automated workflow that sends your documents to the right people one after another.

 This is a decided advantage of cloud technology, but like with other areas, it should be used in moderation.